 Control and prevention

-The hatching success of spawn may be enhanced if temperature and light parameters are improved by reducing vegetation causing shade in the pond and ensuring varying depths within the pond.
+If you repeatedly see spawn failure in your pond, improving temperature and light parameters (e.g. by reducing overhanging vegetation causing shade and ensuring varying depths within the pond) may lead to higher hatching rates.

 It is important that the movement of spawn between ponds is avoided to reduce the risk of spreading diseases such as ranavirus or chytrid fungus to new areas or ponds.